andreipfeiffer/css-in-js/README.md

 Didn't manage to start it with Next.js + TypeScript.
 The [Fela official example](https://github.com/vercel/next.js/tree/canary/examples/with-fela) uses an older version, today we have version 11.5.
 The example doesn't work, because the API has changed.

 It looked like a pretty solid approach, with big API, huge documentation and many users.

+### Styletron

+It looks like a not so popular solution, which also lacks support for TypeScript.